About

 Japan is home to over 600 care homes, with more than 23,000 children.
 Tragically, many of these children end up in care due to experiences of violence, with over 200,000 cases of child abuse reported last year alone.
 Despite the declining population of children under 18 in Japan.

-At Youth For Future, our mission is to empower children in orphanages to realize their fullest potential.
+At NPO Youth For Future, our mission is to empower children in orphanages to realize their fullest potential.
 While their basic needs are met within care homes, we asked ourselves a deeper question: How can we ensure these children are prepared for independence once they turn 18 and must leave?

 Our goal is clear: to help children in care homes discover their identity, build resilience, and step into adulthood with the confidence to pursue the life and career they truly want.